 A site plan drawn accurately to scale that shows property lines and dimensions, the location of existing buildings and building entrances, any proposed building and its dimensions from buildings and property lines, and the location of parking stalls.

 Detailed floor plans, including elevations, drawn to scale with labels on rooms indicating uses or proposed uses.

+A statement of feasibility, also known as a will-serve letter from the utilites providing culinary water and sanitary sewer services, or, if the accessory dwelling unit will be served by a well or septic system, the local health department.

 Written verification that the applicant is the owner of the property and has permanent residency in the existing single-family dwelling where the request is being made.
 In order for an accessory dwelling unit to be permitted, the verification also requires the applicant to acknowledge that they are the owner-occupant and will remain an owner-occupant.